progress/iceberg/PAS/Monitoring/INSTALL_OE117.md

 	- If necessary, choose an available (read: unused) port which will represent your PAS instance's health information.
 Adjust this value before starting the PAS instance, and it will be found automatically by the supplied code.
 1. Start the target instance and confirm operation of the PAS instance at `http://HOSTNAME:PORT` as applicable.

-**Note 1:** For the **LiveDiag** solution in OpenEdge 12.2.4+ a set of R-code (.r files) will be deployed into the `CATALINA_BASE/openedge` location which is expected to be in the application PROPATH (to which a new sub-folder structure will be added: OpenEdge/ApplicationServer/).
-These files override some of the product-supplied ABL code which drives the Profiler and LiveDiag collection features and allows pushing that data to a customized, remote collection endpoint using the ABL HttpClient library.
-It is anticipated that a variation of this code may become part of the standard product installation in the future.

-**Note 2:** The R-code is compiled against OpenEdge 12 by default, and may need to be recompiled for other versions of OpenEdge.
+**Note 1:** The R-code is compiled against OpenEdge 12 by default, and may need to be recompiled for other versions of OpenEdge.
 To do so, there is an undocumented `compile` target for the proant utility which will recompile the code and place it into the correct deployment directory.
 From there the `deploy_metrics` will copy the R-code to the correct location.
 This step will of course require the "4GL Development" license, though once compiled the files can be deployed anywhere the same version of OpenEdge is installed.

-**Note 3:** When specifying the ABL Application name for any utilities or command line options, it is necessary to use the exact same case as the `openedge.properties` file and reported by the PAS instance.
+**Note 2:** When specifying the ABL Application name for any utilities or command line options, it is necessary to use the exact same case as the `openedge.properties` file and reported by the PAS instance.
 Due to the use of JSON objects to pass many of the commands to the instance these values should be treated as case-sensitive.

 ### Collector - Metrics Visualization ###